 - Pop quizzes can keep employees on their toes.

-- Online scratch cards can be used to reward meeting deadlines.
+- Use Online scratch cards to reward employees for meeting deadlines and goals.

-- Customized games can “pat employees on the back” for a job well done and track important milestones, all while encouraging employees to strive to achieve rewards and level up.
+- Use a spin wheel to thank employees for a job well done and track essential milestones, all while encouraging employees to strive to achieve rewards and level up.

-BeeLiked creates employee engagement games that reward positive behaviors, build lasting relationships, and deliver value in terms of improved productivity and profits.
+BeeLiked creates employee engagement games that reward positive behaviors, build lasting relationships, and deliver improved productivity and profit value.
 We’re committed to the idea that gamification is one of the best ways to boost employee morale and your bottom line.
-To learn more about our products and solutions, get in touch with us today to set up a no-obligation discovery call.
-Head to our blog for more employee engagement guides and resources.